-A Forno Bravo wood fired oven is considered a “black oven” which means the firewood you use is in the oven chamber where your food is cooked.
-You want to avoid using anything that will release hazardous chemicals into your food, make it hard to keep your temperature consistent or leave a soot and creosote buildup that presents a fire hazard.
+A Forno Bravo wood fired pizza oven is considered a “black oven” which means the firewood you use is in the oven chamber where your food is cooked.
+You want to avoid using anything that will release hazardous chemicals into your food, make it hard to keep your temperature consistent, or leave a soot and creosote buildup that presents a fire hazard.

 What not to use as firewood

 Never burn laminated woods like plywood (or particle board), pressure-treated woods, or anything painted or chemically treated or glued.
 You can use untreated pallets and construction lumber scraps for kindling to get your firewood going.
 If you aren’t sure if the wood has been treated chemically: “when in doubt, throw it out.”
 You don’t want these toxins in the air or in your food.

 Charcoal should not be used in your home pizza oven.
 One reason not to use charcoal is that it produces more carbon monoxide than firewood.
 Since carbon monoxide is undetectable without special equipment, it is a safety issue.
 Also, despite charcoal burning hotter than firewood, it doesn’t transfer that heat as efficiently inside the oven.
 Brick ovens get heat in three ways, flame refraction off the dome, thermal equilibrium, and hot coal transfer.
 Because charcoal doesn’t produce a direct flame, you lose one of the sources of heat in a brick oven.
 Using charcoal in your Forno Bravo oven can void the warranty and present safety risks.